-**LXD is a system container manager**
+LXD is a system container and virtual machine manager.

 LXD containers are lightweight, secure by default and a great alternative to virtual machines when running Linux on Linux.

 - criu.enable: Enable experimental live-migration support [default=false]